Can You Give a Baby Up for Adoption After a Year Old?

 There will also be some differences that come with putting a 1-year-old up for adoption.
 The number of adoptive family profiles you can choose from will most likely be smaller, and there will be unique challenges.
 We’ll get to that in just a minute.

 Other Ways to Give a 1-Year-Old Up for Adoption

-While working with a national adoption agency like American Adoptions is a possibility for you, there are also some other paths created for putting a 1-year-old up for adoption.
-You could consider alternative options such as:
+While working with a national adoption agency like American Adoptions is a possibility for you, there are also some other paths for and alternatives to putting a 1-year-old up for adoption.
+You could consider other options such as:

-Even though these ways of putting a 1 year old up for adoption are not within American Adoptions’ scope of work, our adoption specialists would still be happy to help you understand these options when you call 1-800-ADOPTION.
+Even though these ways of putting a 1-year-old up for adoption are not within American Adoptions’ scope of work, our adoption specialists would still be happy to help you understand these options when you fill out our free information form.